Almost to Freedom

 • Reading Level: Grade 2

 Lindy and her doll, Sally, are best friends—wherever Lindy goes, Sally stays right by her side.
-They eat together, sleep together, and even pick cotton together.
+She’s with Lindy when she eats, when she sleeps, and even when she picks cotton.
 So, on the night Lindy and her mama run away in search of freedom, Sally goes too.
 This young girl’s rag doll vividly narrates her enslaved family’s courageous escape through the Underground Railroad.
 At once heart-wrenching and uplifting, this story about friendship and the strength of the human spirit will touch the lives of all readers long after the journey has ended.

 Format Your Price Add